okhodjaev/okhodjaev.github.io/_posts/2026-06-25-minimum-viable-oversight.md

 ---

-On 17 July 2012, the Uzbek Agency of Communications and Informatisation issued Order No. 19-L suspending the telecommunications licence of Uzdunrobita LLC ("MTS-Uzbekistan" brand) effective from 18:00 that day.
+On 17 July 2012, the Uzbek Agency of Communications and Informatisation issued Order suspending the telecommunications licence of Uzdunrobita LLC ("MTS-Uzbekistan" brand) effective from 18:00 that day.
 Instantly 9.5 million subscribers had lost service.
 Whether the specific grounds were fully justified is a matter of the legal record.
 What matters analytically is the demonstrated institutional fact: Uzbekistan's regulatory architecture already contains the capacity to halt the operations of a systemically significant licensed operator through a single regulatory decision.

 That capacity exists.
 It has not yet been systematically extended to AI systems.